An ethical decision requires us to be aware of our prototypes concerning power, pleasure/fear and experience/inexperience.

 Given the burgeoning interest in mindfulness across the world, an unsettling question asserts itself: is mindfulness ethical?

-Students must make ethical decisions in an online classroom because unethical behaviour there is harder to monitor than on campus. formerly witness Professor Langevoort has served on FINRAs National Adjudicatory Council, the Legal Advisory Committee of the NYSE, the Legal Advisory Board of the National Association of Securities Dealers, the SECs Advisory Committee on Market Information, and the Nominating Committee of the Municipal Securities Rulemaking Board.
+Students must make ethical decisions in an online classroom because unethical behaviour there is harder to monitor than on campus.
+Professor Langevoort has served on FINRAs National Adjudicatory Council, the Legal Advisory Committee of the NYSE, the Legal Advisory Board of the National Association of Securities Dealers, the SECs Advisory Committee on Market Information, and the Nominating Committee of the Municipal Securities Rulemaking Board.

 (2014).